MPSAirties/airties-elk-docker/docs/index.md

 **Note** – Alternatively, when using Filebeat on a Windows machine, instead of using the `certificate_authorities` configuration option, the certificate from `logstash-beats.crt` can be installed in Windows' Trusted Root Certificate Authorities store.

 **Note** – The ELK image includes configuration items (`/etc/logstash/conf.d/11-nginx.conf` and `/opt/logstash/patterns/nginx`) to parse nginx access logs, as forwarded by the Filebeat instance above.

-If you're starting Filebeat for the first time, you should load the default index template in Elasticsearch. *At the time of writing, in version 6, loading the index template in Elasticsearch doesn't work, see [Known issues](#known-issues).*

 Start Filebeat: